-- A control function: The AFA will control the implementation of compliance programmes within companies and will therefore have the power to inquire for any document or information from a given company.
+- A control function: The AFA will control the implementation of compliance programs within companies and will, therefore, have the power to inquire for any document or information from a given company.
 The agency’s officers have the power to communicate with any person whose cooperation seems necessary, all the while ensuring confidentiality.
-Following its control, the agency makes a report on the company’s compliance programme and, where necessary, recommendations to improve it.
+Following its control, the agency makes a report on the company’s compliance program and, where necessary, recommendations to improve it.

-- A disciplinary function: The AFA may issue warnings or orders to entities which are noncompliant with the eight measures outlined above.
-Where a company fails to implement or to improve its compliance programme based on the recommendations made by the AFA, and subsequently to a safe harbour period that may last up to three years, the AFA may either issue a warning or impose sanctions that may reach up to EUR 1 million.
-If a representative of a noncompliant legal entity fails to implement the AFA’s recommendations, he/she may face a fine of up to EUR 50,000 and a two-year prison sentence.
+- A disciplinary function: The AFA may issue warnings or orders to entities that are non-compliant with the eight measures outlined above.
+Where a company fails to implement or to improve its compliance program based on the recommendations made by the AFA, and subsequently to a safe harbor period that may last up to three years, the AFA may either issue a warning or impose sanctions that may reach up to EUR 1 million.
+If a representative of a non-compliant legal entity fails to implement the AFA’s recommendations, he/she may face a fine of up to EUR 50,000 and a two-year prison sentence.